Demob (band): Re-formation

 Spurred on by interest from American label Grand Theft Audio in re-releasing the old material, in 2001 the label contacted Elcock and he reformed Demob with a revised line-up to tour the United States, Japan and Europe.
 The revised line-up consisted of Terry Elcock (guitar), Andrew Kanonik (vocals), Richard Baldwin (bass), and Timothy Howkins (drums).

 In 2004 their first US tour took place and subsequently others followed, Demob was fortunate to play at New Yorks legendary CBGB's before it closed in 2006.

 In October 2005, Howkins left Demob due to his painting. business commitments and Baldwin also left to concentrate on working with Superdry Clothing as their graphics director Howkins was replaced with Marcus Harley.

 Elcock left the band and a line-up of various session musicians and another guy who went on to play with Kanonik and Harley.
 Elcock described the unit as a 'tribute act', pointing out that the band performing as Demob didn't have any of the original recording performers on their first single releases Anti Police and No Room For You.

-In 2011, Elcock returned with the Welsh musician, Steve Zuki playing bass guitar Marcus Harley on drums and Andy Kanonik on vocals.
+In 2011, Elcock returned with the Welsh musician, Steve Z playing bass guitar Marcus Harley on drums and Andy Kanonik on vocals.
 Demob was back.